hsf-training/hsf-training-docker/_episodes/03-running-containers.md

 {: .source}

 > ## `exec` command
-> The [attach][podman-docks-attach] command used here is a handy shortcut to interactively access a running container with the same start command (in this case `/bin/bash`) that it was originally run with.
+> The [attach][podman-docs-attach] command used here is a handy shortcut to interactively access a running container with the same start command (in this case `/bin/bash`) that it was originally run with.
 >
-> In case you'd like some more flexibility, the [exec][podman-docks-exec] command lets you run any command in the container, with options similar to the run command to enable an interactive (`-i`) session, etc.
+> In case you'd like some more flexibility, the [exec][podman-docs-exec] command lets you run any command in the container, with options similar to the run command to enable an interactive (`-i`) session, etc.
 >
 > For example, the `exec` equivalent to `attach`ing in our case would look like:
 > ~~~bash